Google Authenticator gets its first update in years, finally lets you transfer accounts between devices (APK Download)

 Version 5.0

 Up to this point, Google Authenticator was one of many apps that provided the extra layer of code-based authentication in any two-step verification process that supported it — you'd be better off here than with an SMS code.
 It wasn't good for looks, though, having debuted just at the cusp of the move away from 16:9 smartphone screens.
-And if you wanted to move your app's credentials off to another phone, you had to go through a sometimes messy process through your Google account backend to do that.
+And if you wanted to move your app's credentials off to another phone, you had to go through a sometimes messy process to get all of your accounts set up again.

 Version 5.10